SofaPirate/Plaquette/CODE_OF_CONDUCT.md

 Plaquette is an open-source software library that brings together artists, makers, researchers, and developers interested in creative computation.
-This Code of Conduct outlines the standards we expect from everyone who interacts with the Plaquette project — through its code, documentation, or discussions — to help us build a respectful and inclusive environment as the community grows.
+This Code of Conduct outlines the standards we expect from everyone who interacts with the Plaquette project (through its code, documentation, or discussions) to help us build a respectful and inclusive environment as the community grows.

 This document is adapted from the [Contributor Covenant v3.0](https://www.contributor-covenant.org/version/3/0/code_of_conduct.html)